ndsev/zserio/doc/ZserioLanguageOverview.md

 possible to import a type with the same name (e.g. `Coordinate`) from more than one package or to import a type with the same name as a type defined locally.

-Individual types can be imported using their fully qualified name:
+Individual types or symbols can be imported using their fully qualified name:

 ```
 import common.geometry.Geometry;
 ```

 This single import has precedence over any wildcard import.
 It prevents an ambiguity with `common.featuretypes.Geometry`.
-It is possible to import the same type name from different packages but then each usage of such type must be fully qualified.
-Using the unqualified type name in this situation results in a compilation error as the type is ambiguous.
+It is possible to import the same type from different packages but then each usage of such type must be fully qualified.
+Using the unqualified name in this situation results in a compilation error as the type is ambiguous.

 ### Packages and Files